 „Where are you going?“ To Komodo by any chance?
 Visit Uber Scuba

 „Stay wild: Tourist attractions and beauty of nature“ with a black list of animal attractions by World Animal Protection

 „Living sustainably: We are no saints“ with a list of ideas and some personal black spots: atmosfair, Dopper, Utopia, ooshi

 „The reefs of the Visayas“ pure in-water visuals, also here

 Other sources and references

-Information on marine life and diving: diving magazines such as SportDiver, Tauchen, Unterwasser (merged with Tauchen in the end of 2020), Dive Magazine, …
+Information on marine life and diving: diving magazines such as SportDiver, Tauchen, Unterwasser (merged with Tauchen at the end of 2020), Dive Magazine, …

 But also, the Britannica and Wikipedia guide our way through the underwater realm.